Fairy Ring and Localized Dry Spot

 Fairy ring is the common term used to describe circles of mushrooms, green circular bands of turf, or rings and arcs of dead plants in a turfgrass stand.
-Fairy ring symptoms are caused by numerous species of soil and thatch inhabiting fungi of the Basidiomycetes family.
+Fairy ring symptoms may be caused by numerous species of soil and thatch inhabiting fungi of the Basidiomycetes class.
 Many of these fungi produce mushrooms or puffballs (basidiocarps).
 They reside in the thatch or other sources of organic matter such as dead tree roots.
 Fairy ring fungi grow radially outward from their point of initiation and release nitrogen from the degradation of thatch or other organic matter.
 These fungi do not directly parasitize turfgrasses, but can alter the soil environment in ways that affect turf health and physiology.
 They may produce a dense network of mycelia which repels water, making the soil hydrophobic (water repelling) and causing localized dry spot.
 Symptoms are most often observed in hot, dry weather, especially in nutrient deficient turf.
 Basidiocarps appear following heavy rain or irrigation.

 - Provide a steady and consistent water supply, avoiding regular cycles of moist/dry soil.

-- Keep affected area very moist by frequent injection of water into and through the rings in dry weather.
+- Keep localized dry spots very moist by frequent injection of water into and through the rings in dry weather.
 Deep punctures through the soil surface and addition of wetting agents enhance this approach.

 - Prevent the accumulation of thatch as this deprives the fungi of a food source and slows their growth.